Monday, May 7th, 2012

 To cut a heart shape out of your image you’ll want the Heart shape or the Heart Card shape.

-Crop image to valentine heart shape step2 Crop to a Valentine heart shape in Photoshop
+Crop an image to a heart shape in Photoshop

 Click the New Layer icon at the foot of the layers palette or choose Layer > New > Layer.